alaffin12/stackedit/Caught by Stradh.md

 >
 > "Do yourselves a favour.
 Leave this path.
 Come and join me in Castle Ravenloft.
 You are prisoners here, it is true, but you need not make Barovia a prison.
 You are not the usual sort who wander into my domain.
 You are powerful.
 Formidable.
 Come - join me.
 Help me regain my Katarina.
 That feat and that feat alone will break the endless cycle of this land, and free all of us!"

+Stradh will happily converse with his players and discuss anything and everything with them.
+He is genuine with his invitation, and his motives are clear - high level adventurers like the party would be useful to him

 ### Amber Temple